Bigil (soundtrack): Reception

 The music received positive reviews from critics, with "Singappenney", "Verithanam" and "Bigil Bigil Bigiluma" being well received by audiences.
 Behindwoods gave the album a rating of 3.25 out of 5, saying, "A. R. Rahman's perfect mix of class and mass music amplifies Bigil's verithanam [grandeur]!".
 International Business Times gave the album a rating of 3 out of 5, saying, "A. R. Rahman delivered a hit music album for Vijay in the form of Bigil".
 Moviecrow rated the album 3 out of 5, stating "A.R.Rahman's third successive collaboration with Vijay and fifth over the years is an amusing mix.
 Between an elastic spectrum of staying true to the likes of ARR and satisfying the monstrous hungry of the fans of a huge stardom, the album is more of a mixbag balancing both.
 Sometimes ARR overtakes and sometimes he gets ruthlessly overtaken."

 Chart performance

-The song "Singappenney" reached #1 position on Radio Mirchi Top 20, Wynk Music, YouTube, Spotify and JioSaavn music platforms.
+The song "Singappenney" reached #1 position on Radio Mirchi Top 20.
 On year-end chart, the song reached #1 position in Big FM "Best of 2019" chart; and also achieved #10 on The Times of India's "Top 15 Tamil Songs 2019", charts, as "Verithanam", other song from the film, achieved #5 as well.
 "Singappenney" was also listed in "5 best songs to cheer womenhood on International Women's Day" by News18.

 The album was listed in Top 2019 Tamil albums of Sify and The New Indian Express.
 A review from A Humming Heart, ranked the album in 8th position in their Top 15 Tamil Albums.
-On a January–September 2019 survey report from the music platform JioSaavn, stated "Verithanam" and "Rowdy Baby" (a song from Dhanush's Maari 2), became the most streamed songs in this intermediate period.
+On a January–September 2019 survey report from the music platform JioSaavn, stated "Verithanam" and "Rowdy Baby" became the most streamed songs in this intermediate period.
 In September 2020, the song "Verithanam" crossed 100 million views on YouTube.